Services de santé

 Primary Health Care

-The need on the streets is great; there were 7,649 healthcare interventions during 2016, an increase of 73% compared to 2015.
-A riverbank is a practical place as well for GPs and hospital consultants to see their homeless patients, who might otherwise fall off the radar.
+The need on the streets is great; there were 13,727 healthcare interventions during 2019.
+Riverbank is a practical place as well for GPs and hospital consultants to see their homeless patients, who might otherwise fall off the radar.
 Riverbank’s primary healthcare services are provided thanks to the voluntary support and in partnership with the HSE, St. James’s Hospital, the Dublin Regional Homeless Executive and SafetyNet.
 Treating physical and mental health issues before they turn into A&E visits makes sense from both a humanitarian and an economic perspective.

 Soins infirmiers et services médicaux